randree/multibase/README.md

 # ToDos

 * Adding multiple write nodes.
-At this time only one write node does the work
+At this time only one write node does the work.
 * If a connection on a read node is interrupted there is a loss of about one query depending on the concurrency.
-This can be fixed by catching these queries
+This can be fixed by catching these queries.
-* Add new nodes on the fly
+* Adding new nodes on the fly.
-* Optimizing the administration
+* Optimizing the administration.
-* More testing
+* More testing.